Books Worth Reading

 The original 1599 Geneva Bible with notes written by the reformers.
 Nothing has been updated except the spelling.
 This translation is characterized by simple and beautiful language that is surprisingly understandable even to modern readers.

 Aunt Jane's Hero by Elizabeth Prentiss

 The heartwarming story of a Christian couple seeking to establish a home whose happiness flows from a beautiful relationship with the Lord Jesus.
 Biblical truths about marriage and family life are interwoven throughout this lovely story.

-Gold Cord by Amy Carmichael
+Edges of His Ways by Amy Carmichael

 Children of the Storm by Natasha Vins